UniversalDependencies/docs/_fr-dep/expl.md

 N.B.: Here the pronoun is not an expletive but a part of a fixed verbal expression that is syntactically regular.

-In _a-t-elle bien dormi ?_, we consider the euphony marker _t_ in _a-t-elle_ as part as of the pronoun _elle_, given us an allomorphic form _-t-elle_  of the pronoun _elle_.
+In _a-t-elle bien dormi ?_, we consider the euphony marker _t_ in _a-t-elle_ as part as of the pronoun _elle_.
+This gives us an allomorphic form _-t-elle_  of the pronoun _elle_.
 Due to the tokenizing choices we made (see [fr-overview/tokenization]()), _a-t-elle_ is split in five tokens: _a_, _-_, _t_, _-_ and _elle_.
-The first hyphen is the head (i.e. he receives the link `nsubj`) and the other tokens are linked with a goeswith:
+The first hyphen is the head (i.e. it receives the link `nsubj`) and the other tokens are linked with a goeswith:

 ~~~ sdparse
 a - t - elle bien dormi ? \n did she sleep well?